-The importance of this opportunity is shown, for instance, in Ofcom's consultation paper of March 2011, which says that the availability of 800 MHz and 2.6 GHz spectrum constitutes the largest ever single auction of additional spectrum for mobile services in the UK, equivalent to three quarters of the mobile spectrum in use at the time and 80% more than the 3G auction which took place in 2000.
+The importance of this opportunity is shown, for instance, in Ofcom's consultation paper of March 20114, which says that the availability of 800 MHz and 2.6 GHz spectrum constitutes the largest ever single auction of additional spectrum for mobile services in the UK, equivalent to three quarters of the mobile spectrum in use at the time and 80% more than the 3G auction which took place in 2000.
+The Analysys Mason report in Annex D also provides useful insights in the value of this spectrum.

 This new spectrum is essential to meet the rapid increase in mobile traffic, fuelled by the growth of smartphones and mobile broadband data services such as video streaming, email, messenger services, mapping services and social networking sites.
 All of these require increased quantities of spectrum - the airwaves that carry information between customers' mobile handsets and the internet.
-For the UK, typically, the new spectrum will provide much needed capacity for the fourth generation (4G) of mobile technology, set to deliver significantly faster mobile broadband services - approaching today's ADSL home broadband speeds.
-In other jurisdictions such as the Channel Islands, use of the spectrum to complement fixed wire services is also a consideration given its potential to provide alternative network competition at the local loop level, in the absence of existing fixed line wholesale access products or competing cable infrastructure such as we see in the UK, for example.
+For the UK, typically, the new spectrum will provide much needed capacity for the 4th generation (4G) of mobile technology, set to deliver significantly faster mobile broadband services - approaching today's ADSL home broadband speeds.
+In other jurisdictions, such as the Channel Islands, use of the spectrum to complement fixed wire services is also a consideration given its potential to provide alternative network competition at the local loop level, in the absence of existing fixed line wholesale access products or competing cable infrastructure such as we see in the UK, for example.

 Availability of spectrum in the 800 MHz band for mobile communication services has specifically arisen because of a change in the technology used to broadcast terrestrial television services.
 These were formerly delivered using analogue technology, which entailed greater bandwidth than needed when using digital technology.
-This switchover to digital technology has released some 70 MHz of harmonised spectrum in this band2.
+This switchover to digital technology has released some 70 MHz of harmonised spectrum in the 800 MHz band5.
 European Commission Decisions on the 2.6 GHz band have led to a common standard and framework understood by EU Member States, which enables the use of this band for telecommunications and provides a basis on which technology using this band can be developed and made available.
 Some 190 MHz of spectrum in the 2.6 GHz band is potentially available over the coming years.